Clinton Waterfowl Report -

 Elk Creek (Wakarusa River) and Coon Creek (Lake) boat ramps are open.

-Rock Creek Boat ramp is closed; a gravel launch area for canoes and kayaks is available when lake is near or above normal pool (875.5).
+Rock Creek Boat ramp is closed; a gravel launch area for canoes and kayaks is available when lake is above normal reservoir pool (875.5).